TheFireCo/genkit-plugins/examples/README.md

-# OpenAI plugin examples
+# Plugin usage examples

-This module provides examples of usage of OpenAI plugin for Genkit, which wraps around the OpenAI API.
+This module provides examples of usage of different API plugins for Genkit, which wraps around the native APIs.
+Currently, we support [Anthropic](https://www.anthropic.com/), [Cohere](https://cohere.com/), [Groq](https://groq.com/), [Mistral](https://mistral.ai/) and [OpenAI](https://openai.com/) plugins.
+Still, Genkit is *plugin-agnostic*, it allows you to have the same structure, prompts and code for different models and plugins.

 ## Set up Genkit packages and DevUI
-1. Rename .env.local to .env and add your OpenAI API key to it, or specify it in the environment variable `OPENAI_API_KEY`.
+1. Rename .env.local to .env and add your API key to it, or specify it in the environment variable `{PLUGIN_NAME}_API_KEY` (e.g. `OPENAI_API_KEY`).

 2. Run `npm install` to install the dependencies.
 3. Run `npm run start` to launch the Genkit Dev UI.